 How to know that a change will be a change for the better.

-When it comes to commercial cleaning companies, an old saying certainly applies:
+When it comes to a commercial cleaning company, an old saying certainly applies:

 Better the devil you know than the devil you don’t.